 2008 – 2010 Influencing and Negotiating, Writing Publications, Data Protection, Media Training, Proofreading, and Presentation Skills

-Member of the Royal Society of New Zealand, Fellow of the Royal Society of the Arts, Honorary Life Member of the British Humanist Association, Member of the Humanist Society of New Zealand.
+Member of the Royal Society of New Zealand, Honorary Life Member of the Humanists UK, Member of the Humanist Society of New Zealand.